madanyc/workfront-learn.en/help/workfront-goals-program/create-and-manage-your-goals/set-up-workfront-goals-for-your-company.md

 ---
 title: Set up [!DNL Workfront Goals] for your company
 description: Learn how to set up [!DNL Workfront Goals] for your company so that you can ensure that work execution is aligned with your company strategy.
+exl-id: 7890db2c-21a7-4549-8d46-34f1d334e3d2
 ---
 # Set up [!DNL Workfront Goals] for your company